kendryte/nncase/docs/USAGE_EN.md

-  --dump-ir               dump ir to .dot, default is 0 --dump-asm              dump assembly, default is 0 --dump-quant-error      dump quant error, default is 0 --dump-import-op-range  dump imported op data range, default is 0 --dump-dir <dump directory>
+  --dump-ir               dump ir to .dot, default is 0 --dump-asm              dump assembly, default is 0 --dump-quant-error      dump quant error, default is 0 --dump-import-op-range  dump imported op data range, must specify dump-range-dataset if enable, default is 0 --dump-dir <dump directory>
                           dump to directory
   --benchmark-only        compile kmodel only for benchmark use, default is 0